Near New Paris in Bedford County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 1967 by Chestnut Ridge Lions Club.

 Other nearby markers.
-Pleasantville School (approx. 2.6 miles away); Benjamin Walker Homestead (approx. 3.1 miles away); From Motor Camping to Tourist Cabins (approx. 7.6 miles away); Forbes Road (approx. 7.8 miles away); a different marker also named Forbes Road (was approx. 7.8 miles away but has been reported missing. ); Traveling The Highway (approx. 7.8 miles away); Bonnet Tavern (approx. 7.8 miles away); The Beginning of Agricultural Cooperative Extension Service (approx. 8 miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+Pleasantville School (approx. 2.6 miles away); Benjamin Walker Homestead (approx. 3.1 miles away); From Motor Camping to Tourist Cabins (approx. 7.6 miles away); Forbes Road (approx. 7.8 miles away); Traveling The Highway (approx. 7.8 miles away); Bonnet Tavern (approx. 7.8 miles away); The Beginning of Agricultural Cooperative Extension Service (approx. 8 miles away); Lincoln Highway Heritage Corridor (approx. 8 miles away).

 Credits.
 This page was last revised on February 24, 2018.
-This page originally submitted on February 24, 2018, by Mike Wintermantel of Pittsburgh, Pennsylvania.
-This page has been viewed 76 times since then and 2 times this year.
+It was originally submitted on February 24, 2018, by Mike Wintermantel of Pittsburgh, Pennsylvania.
+This page has been viewed 160 times since then and 39 times this year.
 Photos: 1, 2, 3, 4. submitted on February 24, 2018, by Mike Wintermantel of Pittsburgh, Pennsylvania.